 - Those with serious pulmonary disease

 Mold in the Home

-Commonly found in moist areas, mildew and mold can build up over time.
-Mold enters your home through any opening, such as open doorways, windows, vents and air conditioning and heating systems.
-Mold doesn’t only enter a home through windows and doors.
-It can also attach onto your clothes, knapsacks, pets and shoes and be transported your home.
+Mold and mildew can grow bigger over time in moist places.
+Mold enters your house through any opening, such as open doorways, open windows, vents and heating and air conditioning systems.
+Mold doesn’t only enter a house through open doors and windows– it can attach onto your clothes, knapsacks, animals and shoes and be transported your house.

-Mold growth doesn’t only affect your family’s health– it can affect your possessions and the structure itself.
-Mold can grow in wet places, but it can be found in places you may not expect.
+If the amount of mold in your house continues to grow, it can have a huge affect on the physical well-being of your family, your possessions and the building itself.
+Mold growth typically occurs in moist places, but it can be found in places you may not think to look.
 These include:

 - Paper products

 - Wood products

 When it comes to stopping mold from getting into your home, there are certain precautions you can take.
 We suggest you do the following:

 - Create ventilation for showers, laundry rooms and kitchen

 - Control the humidity levels in your house